photocyte/git-tracked-analysis-template/README.md

 ---
 ### Notes
 * Try not to keep any symlinks in this template.
 If working with cloud filesystems / object stores, they have divergent support and need to be paid attention to.
+But, feel free to use symlinks after the template has been initialized.
+They will be properly stored in `git` and in the `.zip` from `archive.sh`
 * Check for symlinks with `find . -type l`